 Good bills can serve as models for legislation in other states or at the federal level.
 Yes, problematic state legislation exists (see NCSL dot org for examples and CT).
 Leaving out duplication, here are a few helpful examples of legislation, available online via a key word search, that can be modified or adapted to regulate technology:

 - Hawaii SB433 SB2 (2019) Ruderman, Chang – to fund a social marketing campaign on proven methods to reduce screen time.

-- Massachusetts S. 294 (2019) Beatty – to remove technology mandates set across all subjects in state standards & to allow schools to set screen time limits.
+- Massachusetts S. 294 (2019) Beatty – to remove technology mandates set across all subjects in state standards (a common problem) & to allow schools to set screen time limits.

 - Maryland HB 1110 CH0244 (2018 passed) Health and Safety Best Practices – Digital Devices (Numerous delegates) – While well intended, results appear minimal because the law as modified only included the expertise of state departments, which tend to preach the status quo.